parse-community/Parse-SDK-iOS-OSX/CONTRIBUTING.md

 ### Reporting New Issues
 Not all issues are SDK issues.
 If you're unsure whether your bug is with the SDK or backend, you can test to see if it reproduces with our [REST API][rest-api] and [Parse API Console][parse-api-console].
 If it does, you can report backend bugs [here][bug-reports].

+To view the REST API network requests issued by the Parse SDK, please check out our [Network Debugging Tool][network-debugging-tool].

 Details are key.
 The more information you provide us the easier it'll be for us to debug and the faster you'll receive a fix.
 Some examples of useful tidbits:

 * A description.
 What did you expect to happen and what actually happened?
 Why do you think that was wrong?